Davidsonity/BreedSpotter/README.md

 ```
 ### Context
-- Creating a machine learning model to predict breed of dogs using dogs images.
+Creating a machine learning model to predict breed of dogs using dogs images.

-project
 ### 🚀 About Me

 I am an Data Science/Machine Learning enthusiast.
-I spend most of my time styding, researching and analysing data.
+I spend most of my time styding, researching and analysing data. \
 I make use of data to building machine learning models, computer vision projects, recommendation Systems etc.

 ### 🛠 Skills